DataPowered/DataPowered.io_site/site/content/post/2019-05-24-post-generalised-additive-mixed-models-gamms-tourism.md

 # <span id="Data">The data</span>

-Our _monthly_ time series (courtesy of [Historic Environment Scotland](https://www.historicenvironment.scot/)) presents itself in long format, and is split by visitors' country of origin as well as the type of ticket they purchased to gain entry to either of the two sites.
+Our _monthly_ time series presents itself in long format, and is split by visitors' country of origin as well as the type of ticket they purchased to gain entry to either of the two sites.
 Thus each row in the dataset details how many visitors were recorded:

- * for a given month (starting with March 2012 for Edinburgh and March 2013 for Craigmillar Castle, until March 2018),
+ * for a given month (starting with March 2012 for Edinburgh, and March 2013 for Craigmillar Castle, until March 2018),
  * from a given country (UK, for internal tourism, but also USA or Italy etc.)
  * purchasing a given ticket type (Walk up, or Explorer Pass etc.)
  * visiting a given site (Edinburgh or Craigmillar).